Ever wonder why your cap has eyelets or panels? Those might be good things to know if you need customized hats for your team or employees.

 Glossary of hats and caps

 Let’s take a closer look at the parts of a hat.
 Some of these terms sound a bit goofy!
-But this hat glossary explains how each part contributes to its style and fit.
+But this hat glossary explains how each part contributes to a hat or cap’s style and fit.

 The crown is the raised portion of a hat that hugs the head.
 It can include the panels, eyelets, a top button and the sweatband.